 Proposable has suffered from a lack of development over the last 4 or 5 years and its design has highlighted it like holding a stadium floodlight over an insect.
 The design wouldn’t look out of place in 2002.
 Good design isn’t something that comes naturally it seems but there are a few positives.

 Definitely on the high side.
 Their plans start at $39/user/mo and go up rapidly from there.
 What you get for your money appears decent, even on their lowest plan but the presentation of the software lets it down.

 Who is Proposable typically for

 It seems resellers.
 It would seem that their distribution model is to sell to resellers who then get in front of clients and get them over the line.
-It is unique and doesn’t appear to be a model used elsewhere.
-It’s hard to say how that transpires when interacting with the company and using their product.
+This approach is unique and doesn’t appear to be a model used elsewhere.
+It’s hard to say how that transpires when interacting with the company and using its product.